yangjunlong/fis3-hook-browserify/README.md

 # fis3-hook-browserify

-> a fis3 hook plugin for page browserify
+> a fis3 hook plugin for browserify

 ## usage